“our Story” by Abigail Vermeesch ND, BS, CHS, CNHP

 Fast forward to when he was 2 years old: he was placed on the heart transplant list because of a heart that couldn’t relax (diastolic dysfunction).
 He was listed as a status 1B because he had always been significantly underweight and at this point was in the third percentile – he was listed as “failure to thrive”.
 Little Luke was also having seizures that were only getting worse and were not being successfully treated with medication.
 We were desperate and we did what we always do when we’re desperate: pray.

 We prayed for guidance and direction.
 It was no coincidence that it was soon after that we discovered GAPS.
 GAPS stands for Gut And Psychology Syndrome and it is linked to a whole host of different symptoms and ailments including ADHD, ADD, Dyslexia, Seizures, Depression, Autism, and other psychological disorders.
 The idea is that problems such as dysbiosis, which is an imbalance in the proportion of good vs bad bacteria in your gut, can lead to a condition called leaky gut.
 Leaky gut can create a direct opening from the gut to the bloodstream for any number of pathogens and other toxins.
 The way this affects a person depends on the individual and thus explains the myriad of different disorders it may be contributing to.
-Those listed here are obviously the more extreme cases, but dysbiosis and leaky gut can also present as gas/bloating, constipation, loose stools, etc.
+Those listed here are obviously the more extreme cases, but dysbiosis and leaky gut can also present as gas/bloating, constipation, loose stools, etc. In hindsight, there is more to healing a gut besides just diet, but this diet served as a stepping stone to where we are today and for that we are grateful.

 The very short version of our experience with GAPS is (and this is all the very, very short version) that within 4 months, Luke went from the 3rd percentile in weight, to the 54th.
 His seizures improved dramatically.
 Most miraculously however, was that his heart function improved to the point where he was removed from the transplant list.
 He didn’t need a new heart.
 We thank the Lord every day for this.